Flowers Bread

 How many accounts does the route have and where is the warehouse located?

-Currently there are 15 accounts that include grocery stores, variety stores, restaurants and schools.
+Currently there are 11 accounts that include grocery stores and restaurants.
 The location of the accounts and the warehouse will be disclosed upon execution of a Non-Disclosure Agreement.

 How long has the seller owned the business?

-The current owner has owned this route and territory for 10 years.
+The current owner has owned this route and territory for less than 1 year.
+The route has been established for years prior.

 How many days a week, and what hours do distributors work?

-Flowers does not require a set work week, however, early hours are required (2-4 am).
+Flowers does not require a set work week.
 Customers service requirements for the distributor will vary from account to account.
 Flowers’ interest is that customers are serviced according to customer service requirements.

 What about vacation time or personal days?